 I go back to bed and get up a few hours later when the sky begins to lighten.
 The tent and ground outside are still soaked.
 I’m in absolutely no hurry today – I only have a handful of miles to walk – so I take my time with breakfast and leave my tent up to wait for the morning sun to dry it off.
 In the meantime, I return to the top of the nearby hill and take some panoramic shots of the Great Western Divide as the morning alpenglow creeps down the peaks.
 Behind me, the sun illuminates the eastern face of Mt.
 Whitney; there are beautiful views all around!

-Once the alpenglow has brightened to daylight and lost its color, I skip down the mountain to my tent by the lake.
+Once the alpenglow has brightened to daylight and lost its color, I skip down the hill to my tent by the lake.
 A thin layer of mist hovers over the water and I notice that the grass is icy.
 When I reach my tent I find the rainfly has completely frozen.
 The temperature must have dipped below freezing after dawn, because the rainfly was decidedly wet, not frozen, when I left to check out the views from the hill.
 Claudia discovers the ice when she is unable to open her bear canister to retrieve her breakfast.
 The lid is frozen closed and she’s forced to wait for the sun to creep over the ridge before she can open it up.

 I and my neighbors are all glad when the sun finally crests the eastern ridge and begins to warm us and our gear.
 I pack up what I can and drape the wet tent pieces out over rocks to dry.
 To kill some time, I chat with my neighbors and sew up a corner of my tent that has developed a tear.